 About

 Rebecca Hazelton is an award winning poet, writer, critic, and editor.
 Her first book, Fair Copy, won the Wheeler Prize from Ohio State University Press.
 Her second book, Vow, was an editor’s pick from Cleveland State University press.
-Her most recent book of poetry, Gloss, was published by the University of Wisconsin University Press, and was a New York Times “New and Notable” pick.
+Gloss, published by the University of Wisconsin University Press, and was a New York Times “New and Notable” pick.

 Her literary criticism has been published in Poetry, and her teaching articles have been featured on the Poetry Foundation’s Learning Lab.
 She is the co-editor, with poet Alan Michael Parker, of The Manifesto Project, a favorite of poetry classrooms.